nrsumithra/Deploy-House_Price/README.md

 ✔git status (displays all the files present inside the local project folder(red color if the files are not included, to be committed action)
 ✔git add 'HOUSE PRICE/' (adds the folder to the -to be commited action) ✔git status (Now all the files turn green-meaning that they are added successfully- to be commited action)
-✔git commit -m "Deploy-Models" (The respository in which the files will be added in Github)
+✔git commit -m "Deploy-Models" (This name gets displayed in description of the files(beside filename) in Github)
 ✔git push origin master (Now the files can be viewed in the github under Deploy-Models repository)